 - Be a participant in the College Summer Math program.

-- Be a full-time (at least 30 hrs/week) research or Academic/Administrative Department employee of the College.
+- Be a full-time (at least 30 hrs/week) research or academic department/administrative office employee of the College.

 - Be a full-time (at least 30 hrs/week) employee working or conducting research locally that is related to the College.

 If you are a non-Harvey Mudd College student, you must be participating in a College program and/or on-campus employment to qualify for summer housing at the College.
 You will be required to provide the name of the program and professor/staff member you will be working or doing research with during the summer.

 If you are remaining on-campus, the building attendants will clean your summer room as soon as possible.
 Once your summer room has been cleaned and inspected, you will receive an email from the facilities and maintenance (F&M) office to notify you that you’re free to move into your summer room.
 From that point, you have 48 hours to move out of your spring room and return your key.
 Feel free to use the gray drop box in the Platt courtyard to drop off your key after hours.
 Residents arriving on campus may pick up their key from the F&M office or call the F&M summer on-call phone number at 909.607.4558.

 Why can’t I live in a single double?